 Greasy Hands’ long-awaited self-titled debut album is a recording that could have only been made after nearly a decade of honing an eclectic but cohesive sound that feels equally at home in singer-songwriter territory and laying down some serious funk.
 In other words, it was well worth the wait.

-The eponymous 15-track album was recorded at Mobtown Studios in Baltimore and Israel Nash’s Plum Creek Sound in Austin in collaboration with engineers Mat Leffler-Shulman (Future Islands) and Matt Gerhard (Spoon).
-It’s a triumphant showcase of the band’s musicality.
-While the band uses its live shows to often flex its improvisatory muscles, the Greasy Hands collective is equally at home in the studio and uses the medium to expand the sonic possibilities of its textural songs.
+While the band often uses live shows to flex it’s improvisatory muscles, the Greasy Hands collective is equally at home in the studio and uses the medium to expand the sonic possibilities of its texturally robust song list.

 For booking and press inquires please fill out the following form or email us at email@example.com